 Another bundling technique is to place large amounts of one product into an offer at a discounted price.
 This helps to move more product inventory all at once.
 Putting together products that are deemed to be complementary to one another can also help to make the deal more attractive.

 This is probably the most common way to get rid of overstock.
 There are three types of sales that pop up the most – flash, clearance and specific items sales.
-Flash sales emphasize urgency, whereas clearance sales occur at certain times of the year (usually every three to six months).
+Flash sales emphasise urgency, whereas clearance sales occur at certain times of the year (usually every three to six months).
 Specific items sales only offer discounts on specific items, services or types of customers.

 It is suggested that sales should only be offered intermittently for short periods of time.
 If sales are scheduled more regularly and in a predictable pattern, research suggest that it might make it more difficult in future to convince customers to buy at full price.